If you want to change, if you want to be more fulfilled, if you want to be stronger—you have to learn how to face your fears.

 We’re all interested in stasis.
 Stasis is safe.
 It’s familiar.
 It’s easy.

 But when you want to be truly great, when you want to level up and fight, stasis isn’t productive.
 In fact, stasis is damaging.
 Even if it’s painful to push ourselves, it’s through that pushing that we grow.
-We have to stretch our muscles, stretch our brain, and stretch our emotions to push through and become the best we can be.
+We have to stretch our muscles, stretch our brains, and stretch our emotions to push through and become the best we can be.

 So often, when people are on the verge of real success, be it in business or in life, they reach a point where they get scared and they start holding back.
 Rather than grow their business in the next step, take their marriage to the next level, or push themselves further, they hold on to the status quo, thinking they’re happy enough.
 They’re afraid to rock the boat.